What’s a Furnace Tune-Up?

 - Inspection of the heat exchanger, gas pressure and flame operation.

-- Indoor filter cleaning or replacement.
+- Indoor air filter cleaning or replacement.
 The cleanliness of your air filter affects both the energy efficiency of your furnace and your indoor air quality.
 Regular cleaning or replacement is essential to keep your furnace running smoothly.

 - Igniter or pilot light inspection to ensure their proper functioning.